-Deposits for future stock subscriptions
+Deposit for future stock subscriptions (DFFS)

-Deposits for future stock subscriptions are recorded at historical cost.
-According to Financial Reporting Bulletin (FRB) No. 6 as issued by SEC, these are classified as equity when all of the following criteria are met:
+DFFS is recorded at historical cost.
+According to Financial Reporting Bulletin (FRB) No. 6 as issued by SEC, it is classified as equity when all of the following criteria are met:

-- a. the unissued authorized capital stock of the entity is insufficient to cover the amount of shares indicated in the contract; - b. there is Board of Directors' approval on the proposed increase in authorized capital stock (for which a deposit was received by the Company); - c. there is stockholders' approval of said proposed increase; and - d. the application for the approval of the proposed increase has been presented for filing or has been filed with the SEC.
+- the unissued authorized capital stock of the entity is insufficient to cover the amount of shares indicated in the contract; - there is Board of Directors' approval on the proposed increase in authorized capital stock (for which a deposit was received by the Company); - there is stockholders' approval of said proposed increase; and - the application for the approval of the proposed increase has been presented for filing or has been filed with the SEC.

-Deposits for future stock subscriptions are classified as liability, when the above criteria are not met.
+Deposit for future stock subscriptions is classified as liability, when the above criteria are not met.